You'll probably spend a large part of the first few days after birth looking at your baby.

 Eyes in newborns

 Your newborn's eyes will be checked shortly after birth as part of their newborn physical examination.
-New babies can see, but their vision isn't very focused.
+New babies can see, but their vision is not very focused.
 Their eyesight develops gradually over the first few months.

-By the time your baby is 2 weeks old, you'll probably notice their eyes following your face or a colourful object held about 20cm away.
-If they don't seem to be doing this, mention it to your health visitor or GP.
+By the time your baby is 2 weeks old, you'll probably notice their eyes following your face.
+If they do not seem to be doing this, mention it to your health visitor or GP.

 Your newborn's eyes may roll away from each other occasionally.
 This is called a squint and is normal in a newborn.
 It should go away by 3 months.
-Talk to your health visitor or GP if it doesn't.
+Talk to your health visitor or GP if it does not.

 Bumps and bruises